opencog/opencog/README.md

 to your `opencog/build` folder and execute `opencog/cogserver/server/cogserver`.
 Then, from another terminal, run `rlwrap telnet localhost 17001` The `help` command will list all of the other available commands.
-Notable among these are teh commands to attach to a (Postgres) database, and networked scheme and python interfaces (i.e. scheme and python shells that are usable over the network, if you are logged in remotely to the cogserver).
+Notable among these are the commands to attach to a (Postgres) database, and networked scheme and python interfaces (i.e. scheme and python shells that are usable over the network, if you are logged in remotely to the cogserver).